S3 method for class 'lvm'

-Define regression association between variables in a lvm
+Define regression association between variables in a lvm-object and

 define linear constraints between model equations.